 Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 6.70%.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from participating employers will be made at the statutorily required rates.
 Based on these assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefits payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return and was applied to all periods of projected benefit payments to determine the total pension liability.
 The 6.70% rate of return assumption was determined by the consulting actuary, Milliman, to be reasonable and appropriate per Actuarial Standard of Practice Number 27 (ASOP 27).
-The 6.70% reported investment return assumption is the same as the investment return assumption chosen by the 2022 FRS Actuarial Assumption Conference for funding policy purposes.
+The 6.70% reported investment return assumption is the same as the investment return assumption chosen by the 2023 FRS Actuarial Assumption Conference for funding policy purposes.

-Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.54% for the measurement date of June 30, 2022 was used to determine the total pension liability for the program.
+Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.65% for the measurement date of June 30, 2023 was used to determine the total pension liability for the program.
 The source of the municipal bond rate is the Bond Buyer General Obligation 20-Bond Municipal Bond Index.
 Mortality assumptions for both pension plans were based on the PUB-2010 base table, projected generationally with Scale MP-2018.

-There were no changes in benefit terms for either the FRS Pension Plan or HIS that affected the total pension liability since the prior measurement date other than the extension of the maximum length of the DROP participation by 36 months for Special Risk Class law enforcement officer members passed during the 2022 Legislative Session.
-During the 2023 Legislative Session, Section 121.091, F.S., was amended, effective July 1, 2023, allowing all eligible members to elect to participate in DROP for a maximum of 96 months.
-Authorized instructional personnel may participate in the DROP for up to 24 additional months beyond their initial 96-month participation period.
-This change replaced the previous year's amendment allowing only eligible Special Risk Class law enforcement officer positions on July 1, 2022, and before June 30, 2028, to participate for up to 36 additional months beyond their initial 60-month eligibility period.
-Also effective July 1, 2023, Section 112.363, F.S., was amended so that eligible retirees and beneficiaries will receive a monthly HIS payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$7.50.
+There were several changes in benefit terms for both the FRS Pension Plan and HIS that affected the total pension liability since the prior measurement date.
+Demographic assumptions for all membership classes were updated to reflect plan changes due to the enactment of Senate Bill 7024 which was passed during the 2023 Legislative Session and signed into law by the governor on June 5, 2023.
+This resulted in changes to Section 121.091, F.S., effective July 1, 2023, allowing all eligible members to elect to participate in DROP for a maximum of 96 calendar months.
+Authorized instructional personnel may participate in DROP for up to 24 additional calendar months beyond their initial 96-month participation period, but their authorized extended DROP participation must conclude at the end of a school year.
+Also, effective July 1, 2023, Section 112.363, F.S., was amended so that eligible retirees and beneficiaries will receive a monthly HIS payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$7.50 up from the previous amount of \$5.00.
 The payments will be at least \$45 but not more than \$225 per month.
 Employer contribution rates will increase to 2.00% of payroll per the amendment to fund the benefit changes to HIS.
-It is unknown at this time how these benefit changes may affect the Board's proportionate share of the collective net pension liability of either defined benefit pension plan in the future.
 There were no other changes between the measurement date and the reporting date which significantly impact the Board's proportionate share of the net pension liability, deferred outflows, deferred inflows and pension expense for either defined benefit pension plan.